What happens in Fairfax when the lease ends?

 Landlord Reference

-a free archive for property owners in Fairfax
+a useful reference for rental investors in Fairfax

-- Before you lease out your investment in Fairfax
+- Before you move a tenant into your investment in Fairfax

 - Collections and evictions